dhruvi-k07/SWEFall2024Intern/README.md

 ### Part 2: Send Emails

-Originally, I was instructed to use the SendGrid Email API to send emails.
-However, due to certain constraints, I used **AWS SES (Simple Email Service)** instead.
-The script extracts the email addresses and corresponding email content from the Monday.com board data and sends emails to each recipient using AWS SES.
+The script successfully implements the **SendGrid Email API** to send emails.
+The script extracts the email addresses and corresponding email content from the Monday.com board data and sends emails to each recipient using SendGrid.
+The email content is sent as plain text, and the sending process is logged for confirmation.

 ### Bonus: Railway CI/CD Configuration